gayatrikale1813/DeliverIQ-Analytics/README.md

 ## 📌 Project Overview

-The online food delivery industry is highly competitive and data-driven.
+The DeliverIQ Analytics industry is highly competitive and data-driven.
 Companies need to continuously monitor revenue performance, customer behavior, delivery efficiency, and restaurant trends to make better business decisions.

 This project analyzes transactional food delivery data using **PostgreSQL** and visualizes insights using **Power BI** to answer key business questions and provide strategic recommendations.